 Best things to do in Sunnmore Alps

-Sunnmore Alps is a paradise for any outdoor activity, hiking and camping included.
+Sunnmore Alps is a paradise for any outdoor activity, such as hiking, camping, climbing, kayaking, fishing, bird watching, skiing, and even diving.

-You can find the hikes suitable for any level, from family-friendly walks to more challenging treks that involve scrambling and steep ascents.
+The hikes in the Sunnmøre Alps are suitable for any level, from family-friendly walks to more challenging treks that involve scrambling and steep ascents.
 Including some of the best hikes in Norway.

-One of the region’s famous hikes, Mount Saksa with the height 1073 masl., offers incredible views to two fjords Norangsfjorden and the Hjørundfjord.
+One of the region’s famous hikes, Mount Saksa with a height 1073 masl., offers incredible views to two fjords, Norangsfjorden and the Hjørundfjord.
 The hike starts from Urke and is quite steep.

 Another great hiking area can be found in Molladalen valley, where easier hikes can be done by the whole family.
-However, you can also find there more challenging hikes like Jønshorn, Randers Topp or Mohns Topp.
+However, you can also find more challenging hikes like Jønshorn, Randers Topp, or Mohns Topp.
 From Ørsta, an easy but nice hike is Helgehornet.

 # Find a Hjørundfjord swing (or two)

 It turned out that Hjørundfjord is a fjord of swings.
-I came there to see one and ended up swinging on two different ones.
+I went there to see one and ended up swinging on two different ones.
 I couldn’t decide which one I liked more.

-The first swing, that got famous after an Instagram post, is located in a small town of Trandal.
+The first swing, which became famous after an Instagram post, is located in the small town of Trandal.
 Trandal is only accessible by boat or by hiking through the mountains.
 There are no roads connecting it with the outside.
 That was another reason why I wanted to visit.

 # Try the local cuisine